-E. Has your institution ever had a preservation or conservation assessment or consultation? (corresponds to Section E1's Review Criterion 2)
+E. Has your institution ever had a preservation or conservation assessment or consultation? (corresponds to Review Criterion 2)

-If yes, provide the date of the assessment, the name(s) of the assessor(s), and, if applicable, explain how any previous assessments or consultations relate to or support the proposed project activity.
+If yes, provide the date of the assessment, the name(s) of the assessor(s), and, if applicable, explain how any previous assessments or consultations relate to the proposed project activity.